BlokusPokus/ai_assistant/docs/architecture/tasks/TECHNICAL_BREAKDOWN_ROADMAP.md

 **Major Achievement: Grafana Dashboards Creation (Task 2.6.1.2) has been COMPLETED and is production-ready!** 🎉📊📈✅

 **Major Achievement: Structured Logging & Tracing (Task 2.6.2.1) has been COMPLETED and is production-ready!** 🎉📝🔍✅

+**Major Achievement: CI/CD Pipeline Automation (Task 2.8.1.1) has been COMPLETED and is production-ready!** 🎉🚀⚙️✅

+**Major Achievement: Deployment Pipeline Automation (Task 2.8.1.2) has been COMPLETED and is production-ready!** 🎉🚀📦✅